 1 Motivation and aim

 The debt brake is designed to avert (chronic) structural imbalances in federal government finances and thereby prevent federal debt from soaring like in the 1990s.
 At the same time, it ensures a countercyclical fiscal policy by permitting limited cyclical deficits during downturn phases of the economic cycle and requiring surpluses when the economy is booming.
-The debt brake therefore addresses two classical objectives of fiscal policy: ensuring the sustainability of public finances and smoothing economic cycle and growth fluctuations.
+The debt brake therefore addresses two classical objectives of fiscal policy: ensuring sustainable public finances and evening out economic cycle and growth fluctuations.

-Nominal debt is to be stabilised over an economic cycle with the debt brake.
+Nominal debt is to be stabilised over the longer term with the debt brake.
 If this is successful, debt in relation to aggregate value added (debt ratio) declines when the economy grows.
-However, within the framework of the budget and financial plan, the Federal Council and parliament can strive for a more ambitious target in the sense of a nominal decline in debt.
+However, within the framework of the budget and financial plan, the Federal Council and Parliament can strive for a more ambitious target in the sense of a nominal decline in debt.
 The debt brake is laid down in Article 126 of the Federal Constitution.
 The details are set out in Articles 13 to 18 of the Financial Budget Act (SR 611.0).
-The constitutional article was accepted with a "yes" vote of 85% in the popular vote of 2 December 2001.
+The constitutional article was accepted with a "yes" vote of 85% in the referendum of 2 December 2001.

 2 How it works and its components